An 18th-century Italian pawn kneeler

 Description

-From Italy, Lombardy, a rare prayer faldistorium made of Italian walnut, an Italian Louis XV prayer bench with three drawers and protruding frames crafted from ebonized wood, dating from the early 1700s.
+From Italy, Lombardy, a rare prayer faldistorium made of walnut, an Italian Louis XV prayer bench with three drawers and protruding frames crafted from ebonized wood, dating from the early 1700s.

 A fantastic example of Lombard furniture craftsmanship, this antique Italian prie-dieu is in good condition considering its age.
 Old repairs are consistent with its age and use.
 Thanks to its minimal size, this antique walnut inlay kneeler can be placed in a bedroom or living room.

-Walnut veneered on the sides and front, with solid walnut on the top and frame, this unique piece comes from a private residence in Milan.
+Walnut veneered on the sides and front, with solid walnut on the top and frame, this unique piece comes from a private apartment in Milan.
 Charming patina, interior lined with paper, restored edge—see the detailed close-up.

-Empire-style furniture dates from the late 18th to early 19th century, inspired by the reign of Napoleon.
+Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details